dev-details/postgres-sequence-shard/README.md

 # Postgres Sequence Shard

-Benchmark testing for using sharded sequences in Postgres.
+Bench testing for using sharded sequences in Postgres.

 Testing is done with [k6](https://k6.io/) and [xk6-sql](https://github.com/grafana/xk6-sql).
 K6 and Postgres